Zen to Go Logo

 If you're interested in exploring more, we share concrete ideas in our article on how to improve the work environment.

-We answer your questions: frequently asked questions about occupational health
+We resolve your doubts: frequently asked questions about occupational health

-Is my company legally obliged to have an occupational health program?
+Is my company legally required to have an occupational health program?

 Yes, absolutely.
-In Mexico, the Federal Labor Law and various Official Mexican Standards (N{
+In Mexico, the Federal Labor Law and several Official Mexican Standards (NOM) set very clear responsibilities for all employers.
+The most well-known is NOM-035, which focuses on psychosocial risk factors.

 Schedule My Home Massage